Skip To Main Content

 A DRE is a physical exam in which the physician lubricates a gloved finger to gently examine the patient’s rectum.
 If it is enlarged or irregular in shape, the doctor will be able to easily detect it.
 While it may be uncomfortable, the test brief and can be life-saving.

 A PSA test is a blood test that measures the level of prostate-specific antigens in the blood.
 Rising levels of PSA can be one of the first signs of prostate cancer, allowing for early detection and treatment.
+These are typically done annually or every other year.

 Why should I get both prostate cancer screenings?